Long-Term Drug Rehab Treatment Programs

 - Development of lasting relations with other patients in recovery.

 The individuals who start a new course in life while still in the program may benefit from life skills they gained in the program.
 This lets them have a smooth transition out of a long-term care program to a more independent lifestyle.
 Residents can form new friendships in a treatment facility which can help them work together toward recovery.
-Long-term drug treatment programs concentrate on each of these components, in order to have a more systemic approach to substance abuse treatment.
+Long-term rehab programs concentrate on each of these components, in order to have a more systemic approach to substance abuse treatment.

-Types of Long-Term Drug Treatment Programs
+What are the Types of Long-Term Addiction Treatment Programs?

 There are two types of long-term treatment programs:2